 How to go to Italy and do all of the things without breaking the bank

-Update 9/24: Thank you to our friend Stephanie who pointed out that as of this morning, there is no minimum spend for the Barclaycard AAdvantage® Aviator Red World Elite MasterCard discussed below.
+Update 2/20/18: There is still no minimum spending requirement for the Barclaycard AAdvantage® Aviator Red World Elite MasterCard discussed below.
 All you have to do is make one purchase.
-That means you can buy a pack of gum and then get your 60,000 points!
+That means you can buy a pack of gum and then get your points!
 No need to spend $3,000 in 3 months like usual.
-Act fast because this may not last long!
+But the bonus has decreased from 60,000 to 50,000 miles.

 If you follow on Instagram or Facebook, you probably saw that we’re just returning from an amazing vacation in Italy!
 We visited a few different regions and there’s a lot to cover so I’m going to split up these posts into several parts.